 There is a universal grant application form for all of our grant programs.
 However, if there is a specific grant program you are interested in, please note it on your application form.
 Remember that you may only apply for one grant per project per semester.
 If you need help with the grant application process, please call (314-2801 or 865-5728), email (firstname.lastname@example.org) or stop by our offices in 204-205 Cudd Hall, and we will be happy to help you.

 Grants will be reviewed on a monthly cycle.
 Submit your application by 5:00 p.m. on the 15th of the month (or the last business day before the 15th) to receive a decision by the 30th of that month (September through April only).
 If you are applying for funding for a summer project, you may submit your application in February, March, or April (See "Summer Grant Programs" below.).
 Some grant programs only review applications at certain times; see each grant description for details.
-Please note that the application deadline for Putnam grants is April 30, 2013.

 The Georges Lurcy Grant Program offers male and female Newcomb-Tulane College students the opportunity to undertake a term-time research or special projects under the direction of a faculty member.
 Grants in the range of $200 to $1,500 will be awarded for the purchase of research materials and resources, for travel and access to special collections or libraries, laboratory supplies, performance-related expenses, art supplies, and to defray other expenses directly incurred by project research.